StatBio/Stochastic-Boltzmann-Machine/README.md

 ```

-## How to use jupyter notebook on a server
+## Jupyter notebook on a server

 ```
 pip3 install ipykernel
 ````

-Then you can create a notebook and choose python environment env_SBM
+Then select the environment kernel env_SBM inside Jupyter.

 ## Citation

-If you use this code or data, please cite the associated publication:
+If you use this code or data, please cite the associated publication.